-- Train community members on Adverse Childhood Experiences (ACEs) and the NEAR (Neuroscience, Epigenetics, ACEs, Resilience) sciences to prevent childhood adverse experiences and build resilience in individuals and community-wide - Build a highly trauma-informed system of education that increases the success of our students while providing supports for all stakeholders - Increase the number of certified foster families in Coos County to address the shortage of available foster families and inability to meet children's needs in foster care.
+- Train community members on Adverse Childhood Experiences (ACEs) and the NEAR (Neuroscience, Epigenetics, ACEs, Resilience) sciences to prevent childhood adverse experiences and build resilience in individuals and community-wide - Build a highly trauma-informed system of education that increases the success of our students while providing support for all stakeholders - Increase the number of certified foster families in Coos County to address the shortage of available foster families and the inability to meet children's needs in foster care.

-South Coast Together, a community collaborative formed in 2017, focuses on fostering resilience in Coos and Curry Counties by engaging community members as agents of change in preventing the accumulation of Adverse Childhood Experiences (ACEs) and building resilience in children, adolescents, and families.
+South Coast Together, a community collaborative formed in 2017 by Advanced Health, focuses on fostering resilience in Coos and Curry Counties by engaging community members as agents of change in preventing the accumulation of Adverse Childhood Experiences (ACEs) and building resilience in children, adolescents, and families.
 In 2020, South Coast Together's backbone agency transitioned from Advanced Health to the South Coast Education Service District (SCESD).
 SCESD serves all 10 school districts within Advanced Health's service area of Coos and Curry Counties.
-Coos Healthier Together works with South Coast Together and all school districts throughout Coos County, as well as the many cross-sector organizations and individuals involved.
+Though the Backbone agency has changed Advanced Health is still very involved and provides financial support for this program.

-Every Child Coos program stemmed from The Contingent (formally doing business as Portland Leadership Foundation) who launched Every Child Oregon initiative in 2013.
+Every Child Coos program stemmed from The Contingent (formally doing business as Portland Leadership Foundation) that launched the Every Child Oregon initiative in 2013.
 Every Child Oregon connects caring community members with vulnerable children and families to provide support in partnership with the Oregon Department of Human Services (ODHS) and other community organizations to solve Oregon's foster care crisis.
-In 2019, Advanced Health began funding Every Child Coos to help provide a consistent director for the program and encourage the program to meet goals of increasing the number of certified foster families by recruiting and retaining efforts.
-Since 2019, we have worked closely with Every Child Coos and their fiscal agent, United Way of Southwestern Oregon, who has brought local leadership and support to the Every Child program.
+In 2019, Advanced Health began funding Every Child Coos to help provide a consistent director for the program and encourage the program to meet its goals of increasing the number of certified foster families through recruiting and retaining efforts.
+Since 2019, Advanced Health has financially supported Every

+Child Coos through their fiscal agent, United Way of Southwestern Oregon, who has brought local leadership and support to the Every Child program.